ganesh13198/food-delivery-app/README.md

 npm start server
 ```

-- [ ] Remember to include your Database in db.js and your Stripe Secret Key in .env but donot push on github.
+- [ ] Remember to include your Database in db.js in .env but donot push on github.

 ## Conclusion

 This is my first project using the MERN stack, and while it's not fully functional yet and still has more work to be done, I assure you will appreciate my dedication and effort! 😊

-Let's connect on [LinkedIn](https://linkedin.com/in/zahidrahimoon) and [GitHub](https://github.com/zahidrahimoon) to follow my journey. 🚀
+Let's connect on [LinkedIn](www.linkedin.com/in/ganesh-santhosh9803) to follow my journey. 🚀